 Information and Documentation Needed for Licensing Includes:

 The premium that you pay for a Maine Money Transmitter Surety Bond is dependent on credit and the bond amount required.
-Contact our Surety Bond Specialists for a free quote that fits your specific situation.
+Business and personal financial documents will be required for underwritting.

 Once a licensee's application is complete, the administrator will investigate the applicant's financial condition and responsibility, financial and business experience, character, and general fitness.